kernelkit/infix/doc/developers-guide.md

 > Below, it is **not** allowed to rebase the branch when bumped in Infix.

 #### Continue Here

+1. Upgrade any packages the fork owns, e.g. FRR, on the **current** `-kkit` branch, then bump the submodule in Infix and land that on its own.
+The rebase below carries the upgrade to the new branch

 1. Create a new branch based on the **previous** KernelKit Buildroot release (e.g.  `2025.02.1-kkit`) and name it according to the naming